Mudit-Lal/omniscient-wizardy.github.io/index.md

 ### **Mission Statement** {#mission-statement}

 Our mission is to innovate the drone flying experience by merging functionality with imagination.
-By creating a technologically advanced drone landing pad, we aim to empower outdoor enthusiasts with real-time environmental data and navigational insights.
+By creating a technologically advanced drone landing pad.
 Our project demonstrates that practicality and creativity can coexist, paving the way for a new generation of products that are as useful as they are inspiring.
-We strive to enhance safety, awareness, and adventure for hikers while pushing the boundaries of what everyday objects can achieve in the modern world.
+We strive to enhance awareness for drone enthusists while pushing the boundaries of what everyday objects can achieve in the modern world.

 ---